Sarah Lewis (professor)

-Sarah Elizabeth Lewis is an associate professor of History of Art and Architecture and African and African-American studies at Harvard University.
-Her research focuses on the intersection of African American and Black Atlantic visual representation, racial justice, and representational democracy in the United States from the nineteenth century through the present.
+Sarah Lewis is the founder of Vision & Justice and the John L. Loeb Associate Professor of the Humanities and Associate Professor of African and African-American studies at Harvard University.
+She is the author of The Unseen Truth: When Race Changed Sight in America, The Rise: Creativity, the Gift of Failure, and the Search for Mastery, and the forthcoming Vision & Justice.
+Lewis is the editor of the "Vision & Justice" issue of Aperture magazine and an anthology on the work of Carrie Mae Weems.
+She focuses on two central questions: what is the role of art for justice—overcoming failure—in American society?
+Why is failure so vital for innovation and creativity?

 Education

 Lewis attended the Brearley School from kindergarten to high school.
 She later received her bachelor's degree from Harvard University, an MPhil from Oxford University after she was awarded the Marshall Scholarship, an M.A. from Courtauld Institute of Art, and her Ph.D. from Yale University.
 Her work has been supported by the Ford Foundation, the Beinecke Rare Book & Manuscript Library, the Hutchins Center for African and African American Research at Harvard University, the Gilder Lehrman Center for the Study of Slavery, Resistance & Abolition, and the Cullman Center for Scholars and Writers at the New York Public Library.